Anton Danyluk

 Anton Danyluk (born 7 September 1994) is a Scottish television personality and fitness influencer, known for appearing as a contestant on the fifth series of Love Island in 2019.
 Following his exit from the show, he became a bodybuilder and fronted a BBC documentary Anton Danyluk on Body Shame in 2023.
-In 2024, he returned for the spin-off Love Island: All-Stars.
+In 2024, he returned for the first series of the spin-off Love Island: All Stars.